 Make it easier for the candidates.
 One of the best ways to kill two birds with one stone is to make the recruitment process easier on the candidates.
 You’ll sell the company and the position, as well as enable more quality applicants to apply.

 First, ensure the interviews are as simple as possible.
-Many applicants are still employed while looking for a new job, so ensure you are flexible with time and space.
+Many candidates are still employed while looking for a new job, so ensure you are flexible with time and space.
 Ideally, allow for video calls or have a weekend when you can interview candidates so they don’t have troubles at their current job.

 Second, communicate.
 Many candidates get frustrated and don’t finish the recruitment process because of a lack of communication from recruiters and companies.
 If you tell someone you’ll get back by a certain date, do so.
 If someone’s not a good fit – let them know.
 Great communication creates a bond between the applicant and the company before they even get the job.

 Don’t rely on resumes.
 It takes some time until a recruiter learns how to call an applicant’s bluff and see if their qualifications really are true.
 Until then, don’t trust resumes and test everything.
-It’s beneficial to have a test as part of the hiring process, either using an interview or a pre-employment assessment tool such as Toggl Hire.
+It’s beneficial to have a test as part of the hiring process, either using an interview or a pre-employment skills testing tool such as Toggl Hire.

 Should you become a recruiter?